alexandru/copilot-config/README.md

 ```

 The skills are installed under `~/.agents/skills`, where Copilot CLI,
-OpenCode, and Codex can share them.
-The Copilot-specific `/grill-me` and
+OpenCode, Codex, and Pi can share them.
-`/plan-implementation` command adapters remain tracked in this repository.
 </details>

 <details>